-- Having money or things they can't or won't explain - Being found or stranded in other locations - Committing petty crimes like shoplifting/vandalism - Exclusion/unexplained absences from school - Self-harm or significant changes in emotional wellbeing - Missing episodes - Being secretive about time online - Taking drugs and abusing alcohol - Being withdrawn or showing volatile behaviour - Carrying weapons - Relationships with controlling or significantly older individuals or groups - Unexplained injuries and refusing to seek medical help - Making more calls/texts, having multiple or new phones - Gang-association and/or isolation from peers/social networks.
+- 15. Missing episodes - 16.
+Being secretive about time online - 17.
+Taking drugs and abusing alcohol - 18.
+Being withdrawn or showing volatile behaviour - 19.
+Carrying weapons - 20.
+Relationships with controlling or significantly older individuals or groups - 21.
+Unexplained injuries and refusing to seek medical help - 22.
+Making more calls/texts, having multiple or new phones - 23.
+Gang-association and/or isolation from peers/social networks.